 Listen to Maggie talking about Appetites: stories of love sex and death, between 9 and 10pm, on The Sophie Little Show, BBC Radio Norfolk, Friday November 1st.

-And check out On the Shelf: the oxymoronic life of an under-published writer, podcasts in which memoir is mixed with readings, by Maggie, from eight of the nineteen stories in the Appetites collection: Episode 1 now on Spotify and iTunes; five further episodes following at two-weekly intervals.
-Or read the first three episodes on her website.
+And check out On the Shelf: the oxymoronic life of an under-published writer, podcasts in which memoir is mixed with readings, by Maggie, from eight of the nineteen stories in the Appetites collection: the 6 episode series available now on Spotify, iTunes and on her website: maggieling.com

 I am not a huge reader these days, but Maggie's " Appetites" has been a perfect solution to my years in the literary wilderness!